Exploring Countries Through Travel, Nature and Walking

 North Amerika

-Our trip to British Columbia, Canada was one of the best tours we did.
-We loved travelling in a motorhome.
-After spending some days exploring beautiful Vancouver, we exchanged Hotel accommodation with a Motorhome.
-On the way to Banff, we explored some National Parks and stayed overnight at lakes.
-It was autumn, the caravan parks were nearly empty.
-From Banff to the Icefield and Jasper.
-The scenery was stunning and we did fantastic hiking trips.
-On the way back, we went mushroom foraging in Wells Gray Provincial Park.
-A short stop in Whistler before taking the ferry to stunning Vancouver island.
+Exploring countries across North America has given us some of our most memorable travel experiences.
+Our journey through British Columbia, Canada, was one of the best tours we have ever done, especially travelling by motorhome.
+After spending a few days exploring the vibrant city of Vancouver, we exchanged hotel accommodation for a motorhome and set off toward Banff.
+Along the way, we explored several national parks and stayed overnight beside beautiful mountain lakes.
+Travelling in autumn made the experience even more special, with quiet campgrounds and colourful landscapes.
+From Banff, we continued to the Icefields Parkway and Jasper, where the scenery was breathtaking and we enjoyed fantastic hiking trips.
+On our return journey, we even went mushroom foraging in Wells Gray Provincial Park, followed by a short stop in Whistler before taking the ferry to stunning Vancouver Island.

-Our Alaska trip was short cut.
-As we arrived in Juneau, we had for medical reasons to fly back to Australia as soon as possible.
-So, the highlights of our Alaska trip was cruising through the Inside Passage.
-We took the ferry from Bellingham to Juneau, stopping at the charming little hamlets along the way to Juneau.
-It was an incredible journey.
-We loved every minute.
+Our trip to Alaska was unexpectedly shortened.
+After arriving in Juneau, we had to return to Australia for medical reasons.
+Despite this, one of the highlights of exploring this remarkable region was cruising through the Inside Passage.
+We travelled by ferry from Bellingham to Juneau, stopping at charming little hamlets along the way.
+It was an unforgettable journey, and we loved every minute of it.

 Asia